Decentralized Event-Triggering for Control of Nonlinear Systems: Introduction

-In the dynamic output feedback control literature, \cite{donkers2010, pavan2012cdc, pavan2012necsys} consider asynchronous and decentralized event-triggering for Linear Time Invariant (LTI) systems.
+In the dynamic output feedback control literature, \cite{donkers2010, pavan2012necsys, pavan2012cdc, pavan2013cdc} consider asynchronous and decentralized event-triggering for Linear Time Invariant (LTI) systems.
 Again, the method in \cite{donkers2010} can guarantee only semi-global practical stability.
-In \cite{pavan2012cdc, pavan2012necsys}, we have proposed a method that guarantees global asymptotic stability and positive minimum inter-transmission times.
-In fact, the basic principle behind the proposed design in the current paper is the same as in \cite{pavan2012cdc, pavan2012necsys}, with additional considerations for the nonlinear systems.
+In \cite{pavan2012necsys, pavan2012cdc, pavan2013cdc}, we have proposed a method that guarantees global asymptotic stability and positive minimum inter-transmission times.
+In fact, the basic principle in \cite{pavan2012necsys, pavan2012cdc, pavan2013cdc} is also used in this paper, with additional considerations for the nonlinear systems.
+The portion on the linear systems in this paper was presented in \cite{pavan2013MSC}.

 The rest of the paper is organized as follows.
 Section \ref{sec:prob_setup} describes and formally sets up the problem under consideration.
 In Section \ref{sec:dec_async_event_trig}, the design of asynchronous decentralized event-triggers for nonlinear systems is presented - without, and then with, feedback from the central controller.
 Section \ref{sec:lin_sys} presents the special case of Linear Time Invariant (LTI) systems.
 The proposed design methodology is illustrated through simulations in Section \ref{sec:sim_results} and finally Section \ref{sec:conc} provides some concluding remarks.